Skip to main content

 “You did.”
 Pratap’s eyes travelled to her lips and back to her eyes.
 “I want to ask you one question.”
 She nodded.

-“Why did you try to say am not your boss?”
+“Why did you try to say I'm not your boss?”
 She smiled sheepishly at his question.

-“Because a part of me wanted to see if that night was unique or… do we have that kind of…” She could not complete her sentence for he tasted her lips and pushed his tongue in between her parted lips as she moaned.
-For a moment Ajabdeh was conscious if her morning breath smelled of alcohol but Pratap’s busy hands diverted her mind to the realms of utmost pleasure.
-He stopped kissing her as they gasped for breath and he whispered into her ears.
+“Because a part of me wanted to see if that night was unique or… do we have that kind of…” She could not complete her sentence, for he tasted her lips and pushed his tongue in between her parted lips as she moaned.
+For a moment, Ajabdeh was conscious of whether her morning breath smelled of alcohol, but Pratap’s busy hands diverted her mind to the realms of utmost pleasure.
+He stopped kissing her as they gasped for breath, and he whispered into her ears.

 Comments